TEvans-Developer/WebInvest.-CTF/README.md

 <b>Assessing the impact of the breach and data access is crucial, including the potential harm to the organization's reputation.
 What's the table name containing the website users data?</b>

 <h4>Approach</h4>
 We want to understand our data,how it is set up ,what potential user data that is vulnerable and what the threat actor can see.
-We could user NetworkMiner to assist with our analysis here.
+We could use NetworkMiner to assist with our analysis here.

 <h3>Steps</h3>